Mytchett: History

 The area was squarely in the middle of the very long north-south parish of Ash for about a millennium—from at least 1000 AD until 1866 when Mytchett became the south of the new parish of Frimley, itself formerly a chapelry occupying the northern half, or more, of Ash.

 The Frimley parent area as to vestry administration and people's parish identity covered "the western side of Chobham Ridges, and extend[ed] down into the valley of the Blackwater, which bounds the county.
 The soil is, therefore, Bagshot sand and alluvium, with patches of gravel and large beds of peat.
 In the latter conifers and rhododendrons flourish exceedingly.
 The Heatherside Nurseries, where are some of the finest Wellingtonias in England, may be taken as the typical industry of the neighbourhood, which is otherwise a residential district, or occupied by those connected with Aldershot, the Staff College, which is in the parish, and Sandhurst which lies just outside it.
 A very great part of the parish was open land, heather-covered, before...1801.
 Much of it is still uncultivated."

 North of the area the Royal Albert Orphan Asylum was built in 1864.
 It had in 1911 about two hundred resident boys and girls; a farm was attached to it.
 A national school was built in 1842 and enlarged in 1897.

-At the close of the agrarian age, an Inclosure Act (Ash and Frimley) in 1801 made large inclosures of "waste" (unproductive land with its own somewhat communal legal characteristics), but reserves certain rights of fuel (peat turf) to the inhabitants.
-The final common fields were inclosed under an Act passed in 1826.
+At the close of the agrarian age, the Frimley Inclosure Act 1801 (41 Geo.
+3. (U.K.) c.
+123 Pr.) made large inclosures of "waste" (unproductive land with its own somewhat communal legal characteristics), but reserves certain rights of fuel (peat turf) to the inhabitants.
+The final common fields were inclosed under an act of Parliament passed in 1826.

 A village arose in about the 1900s at Mytchett Crossroads at what was the edge of Michet Farm.
 The area is shown undeveloped in maps of the late 19th century.
 Almost wholly residential with associated common public amenities, especially in sports, Mytchett has mainly been built since the 1930s.
 Pace of building has been relatively gradual; many houses have been substantially altered and extended.